- 1 Learning Web Development is Like Learning How to Paint

-Compare Learning Responsive Web Design to Learning How to Paint a Picture
+Learning Web Development is Like Learning How to Paint

-If you were an absolute beginner, how would you feel if your first painting ever looked like the one below?
+How would you feel if your first painting looked like the one below?

 You would probably feel really proud and want to share it with someone.
 The person you share it with would say…